5 Best Outdoor Markets in the French Riviera (and a few tips)

-There is incredible local produce, olives, fresh bread, and meats, of course, an array of fabulous cheese.
+There is incredible local produce, olives, fresh bread, meats, and of course, an array of fabulous cheese.
 Plus clothing and everything else you can think of.
 It is a big market.

-You could also buy a few souvenirs here like lavender, olive oil, spices or pretty soap.
+You could also buy a few souvenirs here like lavender, olive oil, spices, or pretty soap.